+The undersigned declares:

+I am the of

+Owner, Partner, Corporate Officer (list title), Co-Venturer)

+, the party making the

+foregoing bid.

-The undersigned declares: I am the of (Owner, Partner, Corporate Officer (list title), Co-Venturer) , the party making the foregoing bid.
-The bid is not made in the interest of, or on behalf of, any undisclosed person, partnership company, association, organization, or corporation.
-The bid is genuine and not collusive of sham.
+The bid is not made in the interest of, or on behalf of, any undisclosed person, partnership, company, association, organization, or corporation.
+The bid is genuine and not collusive or sham.
 The bidder has not directly or indirectly induced or solicited any other bidder to put in a false or sham bid.
 The bidder has not directly or indirectly colluded, conspired, connived, or agreed with any bidder or anyone else to put in a sham bid, or refrain from bidding.
 The bidder has not in any manner, directly or indirectly, sought by agreement, communication, or conference with anyone to fix the bid price of the bidder or any other bidder, or to fix any overhead, profit, or cost element of the bid price, or of that of any other bidder.
 All statements contained in the bid are true.
 The bidder has not, directly or indirectly, submitted his or her bid price or any breakdown thereof, or the contents thereof, or divulged information or data relative thereto, to any corporation, partnership, company, association, organization, bid depository, or to any member or agent thereof, and has not paid, and will not pay, any person or entity for that purpose.

-Any person executing this declaration on behalf of a bidder that is a corporation, partnership joint venture, limited liability company, limited liability partnership, or any other entity, hereby represents that he or she has full power to execute, and does execute, this declaration on behalt of the bidder.
-I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct and that this declaration is executed on, 2020, at" [city] [state] (Signature) /O T''!
-OO II '' I OU I O I O I' AAO O I'' D I I' O I I O I O I' 7400)
+Any person executing this declaration on behalf of a bidder that is a corporation, partnership, joint venture, limited liability company, limited liability partnership, or any other entity, hereby represents that he or she has full power to execute, and does execute, this declaration on behalf of the bidder.

+I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct and that this declaration is executed on, 2021,

+at" [city] [state]

+(Signature)

 (See Title 23 United States Code Section 112; Calif Public Contract Code Section 7106)

-NOTE: Completing, signing, and returning the Non-Collusion Affidavit is a required part of the Proposal.
+NOTE: Completing, signing, and returning the Non-Collusion Declaration is a required part of the Proposal.
 Bidders are cautioned that making a false certification may subject the certifier to criminal prosecution.